 “Face of Freedom”

-Yakov became an American citizen literally under the torch and watchful eye of Lady Liberty and this work reflects Yakov’s gratitude toward his country.
+Yakov became a citizen under the watchful eye of Lady Liberty — this painting was created to showcase his gratitude toward his country.

 “God and Country”